ppy/osu-wiki/news/2023/2023-10-22-halloween-descends.md

 [![](https://assets.ppy.sh/contests/186/banners/MinMin_9s.jpg)](https://assets.ppy.sh/contests/186/winners/MinMin_9s.png)

-**1375** voters were wowed by [**MinMin_9s**](https://osu.ppy.sh/users/7140649)'s beautifully simplistic take on a cutesy witch pippi accompanied by her bedsheet-ghost retinue of Mocha and Aiko.
+**1375** voters were wowed by [**MinMin_9s**](https://osu.ppy.sh/users/7140649)'s beautifully simplistic take on a cutesy witch pippi accompanied by her bed sheet ghost retinue of Mocha and Aiko.
 The pigtails sticking out of the sheet is simply genius.
 Why didn't we think of that?!

 [![](https://assets.ppy.sh/contests/186/banners/RedcXca.jpg)](https://assets.ppy.sh/contests/186/winners/RedcXca.png)

-Fanart contest veteran [**RedcXca**](https://osu.ppy.sh/users/14056601) returns as a finalist once again, and can now proudly claim 'I maid this'.
-Because they put Yuzu in a maid dress, and we're frankly astonished by how well it works.
+Fanart contest veteran [**RedcXca**](https://osu.ppy.sh/users/14056601) returns as a finalist once again, and can now proudly claim "I maid this", because they put Yuzu in a maid dress, and we're frankly astonished by how well it works.
 Alisa in a bunny suit is also present, as well as a guest cameo from the ever-popular Doraemon for reasons we're not even going to pretend to understand, plus several trollface skull decorations.
 There's more hidden in this piece to boot, but I've got too many *tasks* to do to list them.

 Sure is cloudy tonight, isn't it?